sabrinaelkins/futuristic-phone-book/Develop/gist-template.md

 ## Author

 My name is Sabrina Elkins, I am a certified Power Yoga instructor.
 I bartend and serve at the Secret bar at the W Hotel, while also helping one of my close buddies with his startup company SunShader Inc. I am new to the coding world, but truly in love with the enviorment of it.
-I have a passion for learning and being in the University of Austin Coding Bootcamp is not only rewarding, but a huge opportunity for my future in the career field I aspire to be in.
+I have a passion for learning and being in the University of Austin Coding Bootcamp is not only rewarding, but a huge opportunity for my future and the career field I aspire to be in.

 GitHub: https://github.com/sabrinaelkins